dobin/yookiterm-server/challenges/challenge11/challenge11.md

 Lets Crash program with 90 x "A" + 4 x "B".

 Re-run the programm with overlong arguments; you see some 0x4141 on the stack (Hex code for A).
-Nothing to see from B.
+Nothing to see from the 4x"B".

 ```sh
 (gdb) run `python -c 'print "A" * 90 + "BBBB"'` test